Data-Science-Eurecat/HoNCAML/docs/source/configuration.rst

      encoding:
       OHE: False

-In the case of features, OHE is applied only for columns named *column_a* and *column_b*.
+Another example is then OHE should be applied only to specific features.
+In the following example, OHE is applied only to columns *column_a* and *column_b*.

 .. code:: yaml

    transform:
      encoding:
-      OHE: False
+      OHE: True
       features:
         column_a
         column_b